 Is 3 hours enough for the price?

-This is the question that comes up every time a short narrative game launches, and Mixtape is no exception.
-At $19.99, the math works out to roughly $6.50 per hour on a standard run, which sits comfortably alongside other well-regarded short narrative titles in the same price range.
+This question surfaces every time a short narrative game launches, and Mixtape is no exception.
+At $19.99, you're looking at roughly $6.50 per hour on a standard playthrough, which aligns with other well-received short narrative titles at the same price point.

-Mixtape currently holds a 94/100 average on OpenCritic with a 100% critics recommend rating, which suggests the runtime isn't hurting its reception.
-Games in the adventure games space have long proven that a tight 3-hour experience can hit harder than a bloated 30-hour one, and Mixtape appears to be leaning into that deliberately.
+Mixtape currently holds a 94/100 average on OpenCritic with a 100% critics recommend rating, which suggests the runtime isn't damaging its reception.
+Games in the adventure games space have repeatedly demonstrated that a focused 3-hour experience can land harder than a padded 30-hour one, and Mixtape leans into that choice deliberately.

-For the full picture on what you can unlock across the game's chapters, the Mixtape guides collection has everything you need to get the most out of your playthrough.
+For complete coverage of what you can unlock across the game's chapters, the Mixtape guides collection has everything you need to maximize your playthrough.